asamuzaK/withExEditorHost/README.md

 * Mac: `~/Library/Application Support/withexeditorhost/config/`
 * Linux: `~/.config/withexeditorhost/config/`

-If you want to save configuration files in different location, use `-c` or `--config-path` option.
+If you want to save the configuration files in a different location, use this option.
-Quote path if it contains spaces or backslashes.
+Enclose the path in quotes if it contains spaces or backslashes.

 ```console
 npm run setup -- --config-path="C:\Users\XXX\path\to\another\location"